-Depositor concentration and term funding maturity concentration if the portfolio of depositors is not large enough to avoid depositor concentration.
+Depositor concentration and term funding maturity concentration (unaudited)

+The LCR and NSFR metrics assume a stressed outflow based on a portfolio of depositors within each deposit segment.
+The validity of these assumptions is challenged if the portfolio of depositors is not large enough to avoid depositor concentration.
 Operating entities are exposed to term refinancing concentration risk if the current maturity profile results in future maturities being overly concentrated in any defined period.